jraymartinez/portfolio/_posts/2020-06-12-videogames.md

 ## METHODOLOGY
 We transformed the dataset into a matrix of 1s and 0s.
 The columns of the new dataframe represent the video games, whereas the rows represent the players.
 A table cell is set to 1 if a user has played the game for more than or equal to the median number of hours played; otherwise, its value is 0.
-Afterwards, we would utilizez the python library MLXtend to automatically perform the apriori principle to determine the frequent itemsets.
+We utilized the python library MLXtend to automatically perform the Apriori principle to determine the frequent itemsets.
 The library also generated association rules given these itemsets where the pattern evaluation metrics like support, confidence, and lift are listed.
 Based on this discretization, we generated association rules and built a recommender system.

 <a id="table2"></a>
 #### Table 2.
 Sample Transformed Dataset.